The Wisconsin Department of Health Services has released two ForwardHealth Updates for EVV policy and training:

 - Support provider selection.

 - Keep an individual’s choice of a worker.

 - Ensure needed care is delivered.

 - Ensure data is secure and compliant with the Health Insurance Portability and Accountability Act (HIPAA).

 Input from our stakeholders is essential to the successful implementation of EVV.
-Questions and comments can be sent to the EVV email or to: Division of Medicaid Services, Attention: Electronic Visit Verification, PO Box 309, Madison, WI 53707-0309
+Questions and comments can be emailed to the EVV box or mailed to:

 Pursuant to Section 12006(a) of the 21st Century Cures Act, which mandates that states implement EVV for all Medicaid personal care services that require an in-home visit by a provider